xdmushui/partner-center-sdk/develop/get-a-customer-subscription-s-usage-records.md

 Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
 Use a network trace tool to read this code, the error type, and additional parameters.
 For a full list, see [Error Codes](error-codes.md).

-#### Response example for 145P
+#### Response example for Microsoft Azure (MS-AZR-0145P) subscriptions

 In this example, the customer purchased a **145P Azure PayG** offer.

-*For customers with 145P, there will be no change to the API response.*
+*For customers with Microsoft Azure (MS-AZR-0145P) subscriptions, there will be no change to the API response.*

 ```http
 HTTP/1.1 200 OK